cargocult/rowan-python/doc/controllers.rst

 The :class:`ErrorHandler` controller usually sits near the root of the tree.
 If its child controller raises an error, it will turn it into a response with the same status code.

+The output of this controller is therefore guaranteed to be a response and not an error (hence the logic of having it at or near the root of the tree - certainly before anything that might fail).

+The error messages this class returns are deliberately terse.

 API
 ---